 Following either an induced or spontaneous menstrual period, a typical stimulation is begun on the second or third day of your menstrual cycle and continues for 8 to 14 days before hCG is administered and the egg retrieval is performed.
 The goal is to use the fertility medications to promote the simultaneous maturation of multiple follicles.
 During this time period, a woman’s progress is monitored with several hormone testing and/or ultrasound assessments.
 Dependent upon the observed response, the medication doses are modified or continued until the follicle sizes and estrogen level indicate maturity.

 When the stimulation has been completed, hCG is administered and the egg retrieval is scheduled approximately 36 hours after this injection.
-You will need to arrive at Austin Surgical Hospital at least an hour before your scheduled procedure time to allow for registration and nursing assessment prior to your procedure.
+You will need to arrive at our surgery center at least an hour before your scheduled procedure time to allow for registration and nursing assessment prior to your procedure.
 Once you are in the procedure room, an anesthesiologist will administer 2 or 3 different medications intravenously that will remove any pain or memory during the egg retrieval.

 Using a transvaginal ultrasound probe and a needle with attached tubing to a suction device, the eggs are aspirated through 2 puncture sites in the vaginal wall, meaning that there is no incision.
 The procedure lasts between 20 to 30 minutes.